andrino-meli/ParSPL/README.md

 When using memory streaming hardware extensions one can utilize the concurrency even further.
 We demonstrated a **33x speedup** with ParSPL using SSSRs.

-The corresponding published paper is: TODO.
+The corresponding published paper can be found at TODO and explains the methodology behind ParSPL.
 The embedded platform used is the famous snitch-cluster <https://github.com/pulp-platform/snitch_cluster> from the pulp-platform -- an open-hardware RISV-V 8 core architecture with a small scratchpad memory.

-# Usage
+# usage
 ## python setup
 ParSPL is a C-code generator written in python.
 A virtual environment and all required dependencies are installed by running